Help Wanted: An airbrush artist to save the summer

 “I think it’s going to be a banner year.
 I just need to find more workers,” said Jason Dugan, co-owner of the popular candy store.

 Two handwritten signs in the windows of the Pink Cadillac Diner said they were looking for “cooks, dishwashers, prep.”
-In big letters, the sign read, “BONUS end of season.”
+In big letters, the sign read “BONUS end of season.”

 “How many people do you think came in?” restaurant owner Dimitris Baralos said, sitting in a booth on a recent morning.